Database Connection Optionslink

 Follow the instructions below to configure a connection through the Proxy Agent.

-Generate Proxy Agent settingslink
+Generate Proxy Agent settings

-In your connector setup form:
+In your connector setup form, do the following:

-From the Connection Method drop-down menu, select Connect via proxy agent.
+In the Connection Method drop-down menu, select Connect via proxy agent.

-Click Configure a new proxy agent.
-This will open the Configure a new proxy agent dialog.
+Proceed to the Configure a new proxy agent dialog.

-Install Proxy Agentlink
+Install Proxy Agent

 Follow the Proxy Agent installation instructions for your operating system.